 When people go off to "find themselves," they rarely go searching in banks or office buildings.
 They travel the world, practice spiritual rituals, and marinade in new cultures... not start a business and a marriage.

-Liz (Julia Roberts) has this revelation eight years too late, when she realizes she's now stuck with a husband she doesn't want.
+Liz (played by Julia Roberts) has this revelation eight years too late, when she realizes she's now stuck with a husband she doesn't want.

 However, being "stuck" is just a state of mind.
 Once Liz gets through the turmoil of divorce and affairs, she embarks on a three-point journey of self-discovery: Italy, India, and Bali.